dsmilne3/WillowTech/README.md

 ## Window Management

-I know this feature is built in to a lot of other operating systems, but it is not built in to a Mac, so we need an app for it.

-RayCast has this feature built in, but I am still using a separate app for this.

-I use [rectangle](https://rectangleapp.com/) to move and resize windows using keyboard shortcuts.
-I used to use [spectacle](https://www.spectacleapp.com/), but rectangle is more regularly maintained and allows me to use all of the same keyboard shortcuts as spectacle.

-I highly recommend installing this and memorizing the keyboard shortcuts.
-Fluid and seamless window management is key to being productive while coding.
+Positioning windows with keyboard shortcuts isn't included in MacOS, so we need an app for it.
+RayCast has this feature, but requires a Pro subscription.
+So instead, I use [rectangle](https://rectangleapp.com/).

 Search for `rectangle` in RayCast `brew search` or: